SONGDONGYUAN1994/PseudotimeDE/README.md

 Installation
 ------------

 The package is not on Bioconductor or CRAN yet.
-For installation please use the following codes in `R`
+For installation please use the following codes in `R`.

 ``` r
 install.packages("devtools")